georlia/Python-Projects/Student-Dropout-Analysis/README.md

 * **Class Imbalance Handling**: Addressed the disproportionate number of students who stay vs. those who drop out to ensure model reliability.

-* ** Actionable Metrics: Achieved a high ROC-AUC score, indicating strong model capability in distinguishing between dropout and non-dropout cases
+* **Actionable Metrics**: Achieved a high ROC-AUC score, indicating strong model capability in distinguishing between dropout and non-dropout cases

 ## Project Structure
 A simple text tree showing what the files are.